-C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the HTA's Codes of Practice a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice.
-Documents used to support consent procedures lack specific details regarding the duration for which donated samples may be stored.
-Additionally, information concerning the disposition of the samples and associated data in the event that a participant chooses to withdraw from the research is omitted.
-Minor "The establishment submitted sufficient evidence to address this shortfall before the report was finalised."
+Standard Inspection findings Level of shortfall C1 Consent is obtained in accordance with the requirements of the Human Tissue Act 2004 (HT Act) and as set out in the code of practice a) Consent procedures are documented and these, along with any associated documents, comply with the HT Act and the HTA's Codes of Practice The consent form and the subject information sheet used by the establishment state that donor information will be removed after 10 years but do not specify the duration for which samples will be stored or used.
+The establishment indicated that they may use the samples for longer than 10 years.
+Minor The establishment submitted sufficient evidence to address this shortfall before the report was finalised.